Rehab Chicago rental housing through TIF

 CCH managed Sweet Home Chicago, an affordable housing campaign that proposed Chicago’s TIF Purchase Rehab Ordinance.
 Now, tax-increment financing (TIF) funds can be made available to redevelop apartment buildings for lower-wage households, improving the city’s stock of rental housing.

 In designated TIF districts, developers of multi-unit rental housing can apply for 30% to 50% of purchase/rehab costs of they rent 30% to 50% of units to households that earn no more than half of Area Median Income ($37,700 for a family of four).
-Sweet Home Chicago works with city’s Department of Housing and Economic Development, Community Investment Corporation, and aldermen to select TIF districts with reserve funds that can be designated for rental redevelopment.
+Sweet Home Chicago works with city’s Department of Housing and Economic Development and the Community Investment Corporation, which manages the program.
+We also work with aldermen to select the TIF districts with reserve funds that can be designated for rental redevelopment.

 The Sweet Home coalition drafted several key amendments to the TIF Building ordinance, enacted by the City Council in mid-2012.
 That includes allowing a TIF subsidy of more than half the project costs if the redevelopment offers supportive housing and/or housing for extremely low-income households.

 Campaign partners were Action NOW, Bickerdike Redevelopment, CCH, Community Renewal Society, Communities United, Jane Addams Senior Caucus, Kenwood Oakland Community Organization (KOCO), Organization of the NorthEast (ONE Northside), Service Employees International Union (SEIU) Healthcare Illinois/Indiana, and Southwest Organizing Project.
 Alderman Walter Burnett (27th) was lead sponsor of the ordinance.